Steps to Apply to Threshold

 Submit three recommendations from people who’ve known the applicant for six or more months.
 At least one reference should come from a teacher, principal, or guidance counselor.

 If possible, one reference should come from an employer or work supervisor.
 Other possible reference writers include a psychotherapist or social worker.
-Relatives are not a suitable reference.
+Relatives/family friends are not a suitable reference.

 Use our official Recommendation Form (PDF).

 We’ll contact qualified applicants to schedule an interview after we’ve received all of their admissions materials.